 Facebook has launched the new Page Insights with analytics, graphs and well-organized data that Community Managers can actually use.
 I am thrilled to see this, as it is a huge improvement over the previous Facebook Insights.
-I have only had access to the new Page Insights for a few weeks, but so far am loving the ease of getting quick visuals and analytics to see what is working on the Facebook pages I manage.
+After having access to the new Page Insights, I am loving the ease of getting quick visuals and analytics to see what is working on the Facebook pages I manage.
 The new Facebook Page Analytics provides great measurements from not only a “big picture” point of view, but also the day-to-day posts as well.
 Here are some of the best features of the new Facebook Page Insights:

 Learn what Types of Posts your Audience Prefers